- Admission Application Fee

 Admission Application Fee

-An individual who applies for admission to the University of Florida shall pay a non-refundable application fee of $35.00.
-There is a $30.00 nonrefundable application fee plus $5.00 processing fee or a fee waiver (UF 3.0376, Regulations of the University of Florida).
+An individual who applies for admission to the University of Florida shall pay a non-refundable application fee of $30.00.
+This fee is waived for applicants who provide documentation that they have received a fee waiver because of economic need as determined by the College Board or the American College Testing Program (UF 3.0376, Regulations of the University of Florida).

 Admission Tuition Deposit